Donation Receipts: Ultimate Guide for Nonprofit Organizations

 • Description and good faith estimate of the value of goods or services, if any, that the organization provided in return for the contribution

-• A statement that the organization did not provide more than insubstantial goods or services in return for the donation, such as, “No goods or services were received in return for this gift”
+• A statement that the organization did not provide more than insubstantial goods or services in return for the donation, such as, “No goods or services were received in return for this gift.”

 If your organization provides intangible religious benefits, be sure to include a statement like, “The organization provided intangible religious benefits or services to the donor.”

-Learn more here.
+Learn more more these requirements here.

 Pro tip: Be extra careful around year-end when a donor could mail a check in December but you don’t receive it until January.
 Make sure you report the correct date on the donor receipt.

-There are different rules to follow on a donation receipt depending on where you live so it’s best to go directly to your government’s website to check for accurate information, especially since rules and regulations can change.
+There are different rules to follow on a donation receipt depending on where you live, so it’s best to go directly to your government’s website to check for accurate information, especially since rules and regulations can change.

 How to Send Year-End Tax Receipts

-With Donorbox, you can send year-end tax receipts to an individual or all donors, and personalize the message on your receipt- here is the step-by-step guide.
-See how easily Donorbox lets you customize the email content as well as the subject to personalize your communication.
+With Donorbox, you can send year-end tax receipts to an individual or all donors from the same donation form and donation page.
+Plus, you can personalize the message on your receipt – here’s the step-by-step guide.

-Send Out Year-End Receipts
+Send Customized Year-End Tax Receipts

-• Scroll down to “Enhance Your Campaign” and click “Receipt Emails.”
+• Scroll down and select “Receipt Emails.”

 • Use our easy template editor.
 The editor allows you to customize the draft of your receipt content.